bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/defineproperty.md

 ### Redefining the `length` property of an `Array` object

 It is possible to redefine the [`length`](../array/length) property of arrays, subject to the usual redefinition restrictions.
 (The [`length`](../array/length) property is initially non-configurable, non-enumerable, and writable.
-Thus on an unaltered array, it's possible to change the [`length`](../array/length) property's value or to make it non-writable.
+Thus on an unaltered array, it’s possible to change the [`length`](../array/length) property’s value or to make it non-writable.
 It is not allowed to change its enumerability or configurability, or if it is non-writable to change its value or writability.)
 However, not all browsers permit this redefinition.

 Firefox 4 through 22 will throw a [`TypeError`](../typeerror) on any attempt whatsoever (whether permitted or not) to redefine the [`length`](../array/length) property of an array.

-Versions of Chrome which implement `Object.defineProperty()` in some circumstances ignore a length value different from the array's current [`length`](../array/length) property.
+Versions of Chrome which implement `Object.defineProperty()` in some circumstances ignore a length value different from the array’s current [`length`](../array/length) property.
 In some circumstances changing writability seems to silently not work (and not throw an exception).
-Also, relatedly, some array-mutating methods like [`Array.prototype.push`](../array/push) don't respect a non-writable length.
+Also, relatedly, some array-mutating methods like [`Array.prototype.push`](../array/push) don’t respect a non-writable length.

-Versions of Safari which implement `Object.defineProperty()` ignore a `length` value different from the array's current [`length`](../array/length) property, and attempts to change writability execute without error but do not actually change the property's writability.
+Versions of Safari which implement `Object.defineProperty()` ignore a `length` value different from the array’s current [`length`](../array/length) property, and attempts to change writability execute without error but do not actually change the property’s writability.

 Only Internet Explorer 9 and later, and Firefox 23 and later, appear to fully and correctly implement redefinition of the [`length`](../array/length) property of arrays.
-For now, don't rely on redefining the [`length`](../array/length) property of an array to either work, or to work in a particular manner.
-And even when you _can_ rely on it, [there's really no good reason to do so](https://whereswalden.com/2013/08/05/new-in-firefox-23-the-length-property-of-an-array-can-be-made-non-writable-but-you-shouldnt-do-it/).
+For now, don’t rely on redefining the [`length`](../array/length) property of an array to either work, or to work in a particular manner.
+And even when you *can* rely on it, [there’s really no good reason to do so](https://whereswalden.com/2013/08/05/new-in-firefox-23-the-length-property-of-an-array-can-be-made-non-writable-but-you-shouldnt-do-it/).

 ### Internet Explorer 8 specific notes